The future of cosmological likelihood-based inference: accelerated high-dimensional parameter estimation and model comparison: Conclusions

 We first computed the Bayes factor for a simulated Stage IV cosmic shear analysis comparing the $\Lambda$CDM model with 37 parameters and a dynamical dark energy model $w_0w_a$CDM with 39 parameters.
 We demonstrated excellent agreement with nested sampling despite different implementations of the likelihood, while requiring two orders of magnitude less computational time.
 We additionally demonstrated the scalability of our approach by considering the joint analysis of three Stage IV surveys, each performing a 3x2pt analysis, totalling either 157 ($\Lambda$CDM) or 159 ($w_0w_a$CDM) parameters.
 We computed the Bayes factor obtaining results requiring only 8 days on 24 GPUs, while projecting that a ``traditional" analysis on 48 CPU cores would require 12 years, assuming nested sampling is capable of scaling to such a high-dimensional setting.

 We advocate for a combination of ML emulation, differentiable and probabilistic programming, scalable sampling and robust evidence estimation to tackle forthcoming cosmological likelihood-based analyses.
 This ``future" paradigm unlocks parameter estimation and model comparison for Stage IV cosmological surveys with an unprecedented number of parameters.
-Given that all packages used in our analysis are already publicly available, we envision this approach could become the standard in future likelihood-based analyses, allowing the community to extract the maximal amount of information from upcoming observations in a practical timescale.
+Given that all packages used in our analysis are already publicly available, we envision this approach could become the standard in future likelihood-based analyses, allowing the community to fully analyze the data derived from upcoming observations in a practical timescale.